Matrix

 Message formats

-Matrix supports sending messages using a limited HTML subsetdata
+Matrix supports sending messages using a limited HTML subsetdata.

-Supported formats are: text
+Supported formats are: text (default), and html.

 # Example of notification as HTML